spencerpogo/murdermystery/README.md

 The server is written with Go.
 It uses Gin for HTTP and Melody for websockets.

 Communication between client and server uses protocol buffer wire format binary messages sent over a WebSocket connection.
+Although this is overkill for such a small project, it allows me to learn about protocol buffers hands on.

 ## Building

 ### Client

-It is planned to soon package the client bundle to be served by the server binary, using `next export` to generate HTML and `statik` to package the HTML, although this is not yet implemented.
+In production, the client bundle is exported into HTML and then server by the backend binary.
+This means that advanced Next.JS routing features such may not be available so that the app can be server by a different HTTP server.

 To run the frontend server in development mode: